etsam4771/weedoHub/README.md

 2. Click **"View Words"** on any collection
 3. See all words in that collection
 4. Remove words from collection as needed

+### Exporting Data
+1. **Export All Words to CSV**: Click "📥 Export CSV" on the main dictionary page
+2. **Export All Words to PDF**: Click "📄 Export PDF" on the main dictionary page
+3. **Export Collection to CSV**: Click "📥 Export CSV" when viewing a collection
+4. **Export Collection to PDF**: Click "📄 Export PDF" when viewing a collection
+5. CSV files have UTF-8 encoding (Excel compatible)
+6. PDF files are beautifully formatted with word cards

 ## 🗄️ Database Structure